PatilShreyas/mutekt/README.md

 instead of declaring each and every state field every time by generates required and common boilerplate at compile time by annotation processing._

+Just by inspiring from very popular [Immer](https://immerjs.github.io/immer/typescript/) (from JS world), it simplifies writing immutable updates with the "mutating" syntax that helps writing clean reducer implementations.

 With Mutekt you just need to declare state model as interface and apply the annotation.
 Rest magic is done by the KSP.

 ```kotlin